redmix-run/redmix/README.md

 ## Documentation

-The best documentation for Redmix is actually still the [RedwoodJS documentation](https://redwoodjs.com/docs).
-The first version of Redmix will be fully compatible with RedwoodJS v8.6 and there will be no specific documentation written for Redmix for now.
+The best documentation for Cedar is actually still the [RedwoodJS documentation](https://redwoodjs.com/docs).
+The first version of Cedar will be fully compatible with RedwoodJS v8.6 and there will be no specific documentation written for Cedar for now.

-The only thing you'll have to adjust are the package names and replace every `@redwoodjs` package with a `@redmix` package of the same name.
+The only thing you'll have to adjust are the package names and replace every `@redwoodjs` package with a `@cedarjs` package of the same name.

-## The Redmix Team
+## The Cedar Team

 <table>
   <tr>